mmaher22/iCV-SBR/Source Codes/S-POP_Python/README.md

 ## Usage

 ### Dataset
-RecSys Challenge 2015 Dataset can be retreived from [HERE](https://2015.recsyschallenge.com/)

-### Pre processing data
-- The training set itself is divided into training and testing where the testing split is the last day sessions.

-The format of data is similar to that obtained from RecSys Challenge 2015:
-- Filenames
-    - Training set should be named as `recSys15TrainOnly.txt`
-    - Test set should be named as `recSys15Valid.txt`
 - Contents
-    - `recSys15TrainOnly.txt`, `recSys15Valid.txt` should be the csv files that stores the pandas dataframes that satisfy the following requirements:
         - A column in the file should be the integer Session IDs with header name SessionID
         - Several columns of the file should be the item features and must include Item IDs